Delivery of ICT at Uffculme School is through both dedicated lessons and cross-curricular provision.

-Delivery of ICT at Uffculme is through both dedicated lessons and cross-curricular provision.
-All pupils at Uffculme School study ICT for a minimum of one hour per week in a dedicated ICT suite with a specialist teacher.
-All departments contribute to the enhancement of pupils’ ICT experience in a wide variety of ways.
+All students at Uffculme School study ICT for a minimum of one hour per week in KS3 in a dedicated ICT suite.
+All departments contribute to the enhancement of students’ ICT experience in a wide variety of ways.
 Access to computers is also provided at lunchtime with a staffed ICT room being made available for the completion of school work.

 Key Stage 3